jonasesoft/MedAppointment/README.md

 - **Dependency Management with Maven**: Maven is used to manage dependencies and the project's structure, making it easy to build and deploy.

 ### Bussiness-Rules
+- CPF needs be unique.
+- CRM needs be unique.

 ### Building